oracle/truffleruby/doc/user/using-graalvm.md

 The easiest way to get a JVM with Graal is via the GraalVM, available from the Oracle Technology Network.
 This includes the JVM, the Graal compiler, and TruffleRuby, all in one package with compatible versions.
-You can get either the runtime environment (RE) or development kit (DK).
+You normally want the version that includes the Labs JDK.

 http://www.oracle.com/technetwork/oracle-labs/program-languages/